Irish Withholding Tax

 Send the Form 8-3-6

-After you have completed the form, physically send it to your local tax office.
+After completing the form, it should be physically sent to your local tax office for validation.

 Signed and stamped

-Once you have received the completed form or residency statement from the IRS, you can upload a PDF or JPEG copy of the fully signed form (and residency statement if forgiven) to the Client Portal.
-Simply click on the bell icon in the top right corner of the page and select ‘Ireland Interest Tax Form 8-3-6 for XXXX.'”
+Once you have received the completed form or a residency statement from your tax authority, you can upload a PDF or JPEG copy of the fully signed form (and residency statement if applicable) in the Client Portal.
+Click on the bell icon in the top right corner and select ‘Ireland Interest Tax Form 8-3-6 for XXXX’.

 Countries in the European Economic Area (EEA) with 0% withholding tax